petter-holmberg/cpp-ref/classes.md

 `virtual` can also be used before the name of the base class in a derived class definition to implement virtual inheritance, solving the diamond inheritance problem of having multiple base class versions of the same function.
 Under virtual inheritance, a copy of the base class will not be included in the derived class and accessed directly.
 Instead, it will contain a (virtual) pointer to the base class so that further derived classes can inherit from multiple classes with the same base, and not get multiple, ambiguous implementations of inherited functions.
 The constructor of a base class will not be called when inherited virtually, instead it will be called by the next class that inherits non-virtually from it.

+### override

+In C++11, the identifier `override` is used to explicitly declare that a virtual function in a derived class overrides a base class implementation.
+This is useful because there are many subtle ways to accidentally not override a base class function.
+With `override` the compiler will catch these errors.
+[Meyers14](#Meyers14) §10.

+### final

+In C++11, the identifier `final` is used to explicitly declare that a virtual function cannot be overridden in derived classes. `final` may also be applied to a class, in which case the class is prohibited from being used as a base class.

 ### explicit